mitric-lab/programming_theochem/src/03-molecular_integrals.md

 $\mathbf{S}$ is the overlap matrix, and $\epsilon_i$ is the energy of the $i$-th molecular orbital.

-The new equation is called Roothaan-Hall equation, where the difficult derivatives and integrals of the unknown molecular orbitals is reduced to derivatives and integrals of known basis functions.
+The new equation is called the Roothaan-Hall equation, where the difficult derivatives and integrals of the unknown molecular orbitals are reduced to derivatives and integrals of known basis functions.
 After evaluating these integrals in $\mathbf{F}$ and $\mathbf{S}$, the actual solving step is easily done using some linear algebra.